Cakerise/Cake-Rise-Contract/README.md

 # Cake-Rise-Contract
-Every rise has a fall and we will rise beyond each fall 🎂Join telegram:https://t.me/cakeriseofficial
+🎂Every rise has a fall and we will rise beyond each fall🌅

+🎂Join telegram:https://t.me/cakeriseofficial